Saba6888/Saba6888/README.md

 * 🌍  I'm based in Punjab, India
 * ✉️  You can contact me at [saafreen277@gmail.com](mailto:saafreen277@gmail.com)
 * 🧠  I'm learning working on electric hoverboards based with wireless charging.
-* ⚡  Poet in lower cases
+* ⚡  A poet in lower cases

 ### Skills